 - Aspirated h: h aspiré in French

 The mute his found in words that often come from Latin whereas the aspirated h is found in French words that have Germanic roots, the Franks, as explained in this book.

 Is there any difference between the aspirated H and the Silent H?

 In modern French, both of the aspirated h and the mute h don’t make any sound.
 They are voiceless.
 However, the difference is how each of them interacts and impacts the words next to it.

-In details, we often refer to two main behaviors that are part at the core of the French language and French pronunciation.
+In detail, we often refer to two main behaviors that are part of the core of the French language and French pronunciation.
 The first observed behavior is elision and the second one is liaison.